 Know What To Invest In

-Bomber jackets are not only this year’s hero outerwear piece, you’ll get more seasonal wear out of it compared to heavier wool coats, which are usually more expensive too.
+Bomber jackets are not only this year’s hero outerwear piece, but you’ll also get more seasonal wear out of it compared to heavier wool coats, which are usually more expensive too.
 “Instead of investing in a heavy wool pea coat that’s not going to get a lot of use in the Australian climate beyond winter, you might go for a cool bomber instead,” says Carver.
 “That will keep you warm in winter but will also get a good run in spring, worn open with a t-shirt.”

 Other spend-the-money pieces, says Carver, are dress shoes, eyewear and tailoring.
 “Invest in quality classics like a really great pair of brogues, sunglasses and a great-fitting suit that are wardrobe essentials for every guy.”

-Basically, you wallet won’t be hurt with longevity items.
+Basically, your wallet won’t be hurt with longevity items.
 “Things like a good pair of jeans that you can live in and a clean pair of sneakers such as Stan Smiths (which are relatively affordable as footwear) are great,” says Carver.
 The latter goes with everything.
 “Pair with jeans or shorts in summer and with a relaxed suit or trouser for nights.”

 And What To Skimp On

 Fashion is meant to be fun.
-So, don’t go dressing like an minimalist — in head to toe neutrals, void of patterns or prints — simply to get the most wear out of your wardrobe.
+So, don’t go dressing like a minimalist — in head to toe neutrals, void of patterns or prints — simply to get the most wear out of your wardrobe.
 Trends — loud and proud — are worth purchasing too.
 But if you’re on a budget, directional or one-season pieces are not the things to be spending hundreds on, says Carver.

 “Once you have those key investment pieces, you can keep your style game fresh by pairing these with affordable trend pieces like a cool souvenir jacket, a 70s-style striped bowling shirt or a logo tee from the 90s sportswear revivalists like Fila or Ellesse,” she adds.